Oxaide

 Calendar aging: Electrolyte decomposition continues at rest, even at 50% SoC and 25°C. LFP loses approximately 2-3% capacity per year at room temperature storage.
 In Singapore's average 32°C ambient, this accelerates to 4-5%/year.

-Cycle aging: Each full cycle causes measurable (though small) capacity loss.
-A 6,000-cycle LFP cell under aggressive cycling (daily full cycles for frequency regulation) will be at 80% of nameplate capacity by year 8-10.
-But most grid operators don't account for the non-linear late-life cliff — degradation rate roughly doubles below 80% SoH.
+Cycle aging: Each full cycle causes measurable capacity loss.
+A 6,000-cycle LFP cell under aggressive cycling will be at 80% of nameplate capacity by year 8-10.
+But most grid operators do not account for the non-linear late-life cliff.
+Degradation rate roughly doubles below 80% SoH.

-What your BMS shows: The BMS calculates SoH from ampere-hour counting (coulomb counting) between defined voltage endpoints.
+What your BMS shows: The BMS calculates SoH from ampere-hour counting between defined voltage endpoints.
 But the endpoints shift as cells degrade.
-The BMS SoH estimate can read 88% when actual usable capacity is 75% — a 13 percentage point gap.
+The BMS SoH estimate can read 88% when actual usable capacity is 75%.
+That is a 13-point gap.

 This directly affects: